DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## 3. Find out about fees and financial support

-You can expect to pay between about £11,000 and £16,000, plus living costs, to train; fees vary between training providers.
+Fees vary between training providers, but range from about £12,000 to about £22,000 in total.
+You’ll also have to pay your living costs.

+You can work while you train by choosing a [part-time course](#search-and-apply-for-teacher-training-courses).

 Alternatively, you can apply for a salaried teacher training course, and earn money while you train in a school.
-However, these courses are competitive and you will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.
+However, these courses are limited in number and very competitive.
+You will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.

 ### Financial support